Home | About me | Contact | What's new | Privacy | Search

 Interchange history

 Until the early 1950s, Fratt was just a wide spot on the road to New Braunfels where US 81 (and SH 2 prior to that) passed under the railroad.
-It wasn't until the arrival of Loop 13 that Fratt became a major crossroads, first when Loop 13 was extended from the west around 1950, and then in 1953 when Loop 13 was extended from the south.
+It wasn't until the arrival of Loop 13 that Fratt became a major crossroads, first when Loop 13 was extended from the west around 1950, and then in 1952 when Loop 13 was extended from the south.
 The two intersections of Loop 13 with US 81 east and west of Fratt influenced the layout of the interchange that exists today.

-From 1980 to 1983, the interchange was upgraded to its current form in a project that was, at the time, the largest single project ever undertaken by the Highway Department.
+From 1980 to 1983, the interchange was upgraded to its current form in a project that was, at the time, the largest single project ever undertaken by the Texas Highway Department.

 First Fratt Interchange proposal (ca. 1954)